qdm12/PersonalWebsite/markdown/readme.md

 I have obtained 63.26% overall

 ### Master's results
-I have obtained 61.32% overall, with second upper class honours You can check out the certificate [here](../documents/imperial_degree.pdfXXX)
+I have obtained 61.32% overall, with upper second class honours You can check out the certificate [here](../documents/imperial_degree.pdf)

 ***

 ## French scientific baccalaureate, 2012
 ### Courses
-- Mathematics with arithmetic specialty
+- Mathematics with specialty in arithmetics
 - Physics and chemistry
 - Biology and geology
 - History and geography